-The energy-efficient LED Batten Tube is a lightweight, cost effective solution for both residential and commercial use.
-It features beautiful uniform light that provides exceptional color quality at 3000K, 4000K or 6500K color temperature and 90 CRI range.
+The energy-efficient LED Batten Tube is a lightweight, cost-effective solution for both residential and commercial use.
+It features beautiful uniform light that provides exceptional color quality at 6500K (Cool White), 4000K (Natural White) or 3000K (Warm White) color temperatures and 90 CRI range.
 Projects a beam of 180 degrees with instant ON (no warm-up time), no flickering and low maintenance.

 What is color temperature?

 Color temperature is identified as the warmth or coolness of a light source and determines the color a light bulb emits.
 Warmer light colors give us a feeling of coziness and relaxation at a small cost of brightness.
 Cooler color temperatures provide more alertness and attention to fine detail and help us feel more aware, however can be more tiring after a couple of hours.

 Choosing the right light color temperatures for your rooms can have a very lasting effect, both visually and mentally.
 Below you can find a short guide on common living areas and their suggested color temperatures.
 Of course nothing is set in stone and one can select based on their preferences and designs.

 Living Spaces – Living rooms, bedrooms, and reading rooms should all use warmer lighting.
 2200K-3000K lamps will give facial features a softer look, and the warmer light offers a cozy, relaxing atmosphere.